bevyengine/rfcs/rfcs/45-stageless.md

 When building the constraint graph, all labels are expanded into the set of systems that they contain.
 Thus, adding an ordering constraint between label N and M is the same as adding a constraint between each `n * m` pair of systems.

-### If-needed ordering constraints

-During schedule initialization, if-needed ordering constraints are either converted to strict ordering constraints, or removed.
-They can be removed if and only if the schedule is *unobservably* different (ignoring interior mutability), regardless of the relative order of the two systems.

-In the case where we only have two systems with an if-needed ordering, this is relatively simple.
-If neither system can write to the data the other reads, we *cannot tell* which order they ran in, and so any ordering constraint between them is pointless.
-This, of course, is equivalent to the two systems being compatible.

-Subtly, this **hypothetical compatibility** (also used to determined if system parameters conflict or if schedules are ambiguous) must be determined statically: on the basis of the filtered access to component and resource types (via `FilteredAccessSet<ComponentId>`).
-By contrast, **factual incompatibility** at the time of schedule execution is done based on the actual archetype-components that the systems access (via `Access<ArchetypeComponentId>`).
-Just like strict ordering constraints though, ordering constraints inferred on the basis of if-needed ordering constraints are respected at the time of schedule execution, even if there is no data conflict at the time the systems are being run.

-If-needed ordering constraints are intended to behave exactly like strict ordering constraints (unless interior mutability or other strangeness is involved), and so they are transitive.
-In order to achieve this, the following algorithm is used:

-1. For each system that is at the start of an if-needed constraint:
-   1. Walk down the tree of if-needed ordering constraints and identify all downstream systems.
-   2. Add an if-needed ordering constraint between the root system and each downstream system.
-2. For each if-needed ordering constraint:
-   1. If the two systems are compatible, remove the constraint.
-   2. If they are incompatible, promote it to a strict ordering constraint.
-3. Deduplicate all strict ordering constraints.
-   1. Each pair of systems can only have one ordering constraint between them.
-      1. At this stage, all ordering constraints have been converted to strict ordering constraints or removed.
-   2. Any edges that are implied by the transitive property can be removed.

 ### Run criteria